Prasantkumar987/Person_reID/README.md

 **It may take more than 10G Memory to run.** So run it on a powerful machine if possible.

 It will output Rank@1, Rank@5, Rank@10 and mAP results.

-### Tips
-Notes the format of the camera id and the number of cameras.

-For some dataset, e.g., MSMT17, there are more than 10 cameras.
-You need to modify the `prepare.py` and `test.py` to read the double-digit camera ID.

-For some vehicle re-ID datasets. e.g. VeRi, you also need to modify the `prepare.py` and `test.py`.
-It has different naming rules. https://github.com/layumi/Person_reID_baseline_pytorch/issues/107 (Sorry.
-It is in Chinese)

 ## Related Repos